mattoattacko/word-wizard/README.md

 * Clone this repo to your machine and run `node wordWizard.js`

 # Game
-* This is a simple CLI game based on Adan Yousef's "word guess cli"
+* This is a simple command line interface game based on Adan Yousef's "word guess cli"

 # Contributors
 * James McDaniel & Matthew McQuain